-Open Energy is a service that makes it easy to search, access and securely share energy data.
+The Open Energy programme makes it easy to search, access and securely share energy data.
 It covers both Open Data and commercial Shared Data where access requires control.

-The Open Energy service comprises Search, Access Control and is co-designed through an industry Forum.
+Open Energy services include Search and Access Control, which are co-designed through an industry Forum.

 It has been created by and is driven developed and operated by IcebreakerOne.org, an independent, non-partisan non-profit making data work harder to deliver Net Zero.
 Through its Steering and Advisory Groups, it is supported by UKRI, BEIS and Ofgem as well as dozens of industry actors.
 It has been funded by UKRI, BEIS and a variety of other funders.

 We have test implementations of the systems up and running with limited examples Search and Access control based on the industry-defined ‘core use-case’ for development.
 We are actively working with users on their needs and developing the service based on continuous feedback.
 Please get in touch if you would like to get involved.
 Future phases will expand the scope to cover all relevant national energy data and participants across energy and related sectors.

 Anyone can search for energy data.
 This is accessible via both a human interface and a machine interface (API).

 Searches can be filtered so that specific data types and locations can be discovered.
 The data is signposted and the user can see if the data is Open or Shared.
 If the data is Open, then it can be accessed directly.
 If it is Shared then it can only be accessed if the user has been given permission by the data supplier, who may also charge for their data.